 The thing is, lit mag demand for unpublished novel excerpts is quite low compared to standalone articles, short stories, and poems.
 They’d rather publish those because they’re more satisfying for the reader, rather than some random piece of something that, who knows, nobody may ever hear from again.
 Unless they’re inspired to contract you for a serial series, I wouldn’t imagine that this type of piece is hot property.
 And if they do, you may have more problems publishing it eventually because more will have appeared in print.

-So the print rights issue is certainly one to consider, and some publishers might be jerks about it, saying that since you’ve already exploited some rights by putting the excerpt in print, the property is less attractive, etc. It has happened.
+So the print rights issue is certainly one to consider, and some publishers might be jerks about it, saying that since you’ve already exploited some rights by publishing a novel excerpt, the property is less attractive, etc. It has happened.
 But that’s honestly not why I’d reconsider this idea.

 Focus on Writing and Revising Your Novel Instead of Publishing a Novel Excerpt

 Finally, what about when you revise your manuscript, as you’re bound to do, because you wake up one day and realize the piece you’ve been missing?
 It happens all the time.
-And then you have this excerpt floating around that’s now horribly broken, in your eyes.
+Then you have this broken piece floating around from when sending a novel excerpt submission seemed like a viable option for getting your work into the world.
 And that’s your “sales piece” that’s now immortalized in print.

 I know that you are probably very eager to do something, anything to move your chances forward.
 Think of taking the more direct path.
-Write the best manuscript you can.
+Work on writing a great novel.
 Write a killer query.
 Research agents.
 If you really have enough free time to also research literary journals, more power to you.
 But to me, that’s not going to be your strongest potential path to success.

 - I know many of you are going to find this statement interesting.
 I will cover clips and writing credits in a subsequent post!